Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/PrivacyPolicy/en.md

 * Don't accept cookies from our WEBSITE and APPLICATION
 * If you have already agreed to share your information with us, feel free to contact us via email and we will be more than happy to change this for you.

-Orange-Management will not lease, sell or distribute your personal information to any third parties, unless we have your permission.
+Karaka will not lease, sell or distribute your personal information to any third parties, unless we have your permission.
 We might do so if the law forces us.
 Your personal information will be used when we need to send you promotional materials if you agree to this privacy policy.

 ## Governing Law
 The laws of the COUNTRY, excluding its conflicts of law rules, shall govern this POLICY and Your use of the SERVICE.
 Your use of the APPLICATION may also be subject to other local, state, national, or international laws.